devonboyer/regress/README.md

 ### [`harness`](harness)

 Test harness tool for testing the output of a candidate program against a solution program.
-This tool intended to be useful for checking solutions for assignments problems in university courses.
+This tool is intended to be useful for checking solutions to assignments problems in university courses.

 ```bash
 $ harness ./foo-solution ./foo -o "-v"